 Skip to content

-Black cohosh reduced the GCS total score and all GCS subscale scores (vasomotor, psychiatric, physical, and sexual symptoms) during 4 and 8 weeks of treatment.
+A recent randomized clinical trial on black cohosh (Cimicifuga racemosa) for early menopausal symptoms found it reduced the Greene Climacteric Scale (GCS) total score and all subscales (vasomotor, psychiatric, physical, and sexual symptoms) after 4 and 8 weeks of treatment.

 Read Also: Herbs and Spices Growing Guide